Bramshaw House, Pennant Hills Road, Parramatta

 A.H.
 Ferris has received from M. C. Day, Esq., who has leased his premises, 'Bramshaw,' to sell by Public Auction on FRIDAY NEXT, 16th NOV., at 11 a.m., the balance of Household Furniture & Effects without the slightest reserve.

 * 1895, 27 April - J.R.
-Mason, Bramshaw, Pennant Hills Road, is a signatory to petition.
+Mason, Bramshaw, Pennant Hills Road, is a signatory to a counter petition against annexation of a certain area of land in the Parramatta municipality.

-* circa 1895 - Mr. and Mrs. Gracey purchase Bramshaw as a retirement residence.
+* Circa 1895 - Mr. and Mrs. Gracey purchase Bramshaw as a retirement residence.

 * 1908, Saturday, 30 May - The Cumberland Argus and Fruitgrower's Advocate, Parramatta reports: